George Rochfort, 2nd Earl of Belvedere: Irish peer

 On 13 November 1774 Rochfort succeeded to the titles of Baron Belfield, Viscount Belfield and Earl of Belvedere after his father's death.
 He released his mother.
 She was prematurely aged, spoke in little more than a whisper but in a harsh, agitated and uneven manner, and was dressed in the style of thirty years earlier.

-From 1775–76 Rochfort was Grand Master of the Freemasons Grand Lodge of Ireland.
+From 1775 to 1776 Rochfort was Grand Master of the Freemasons Grand Lodge of Ireland.
 On 20 August 1775 he married Dorothea Bloomfield, daughter of John Bloomfield and Jane Jocelyn.
 George Rochfort took his mother with him when he and his new wife visited the continent, but she found the travel too difficult.
 They left her to recuperate in a convent in France while they visited Italy for a few months, spending the winter in Florence.
 The next year the couple returned to London, where George's mother stayed with a friend in Kensington Palace for a year.
 She then returned to Ireland and lived first with George in Dublin and then with his sister, now Countess of Lanesborough, and her young family.
 She died a few years after her husband.

 Rochfort had Belvedere House built on Great Denmark Street, Dublin, at the great sum of £24,000.
 The site had been owned by Nicholas Archdall.
 The building had been started by the first Earl, with Robert West as the architect.
 Rochfort and his wife apparently did not plan to complete the work, and in 1777 offered it for sale.
 Later they decided to complete the house for their own use, and gave the job to Michael Stapleton.
 It was finally completed and occupied in 1786, and probably stood alone at first, since in 1787 Rochfort was recorded as living in North Great George's Street.
 George's mother is thought to have died there.